sakshat-bhattarai/firstRECON/README.md

-# firstRECON - Web Application for Security Analysis
+# firstRECON - Web Application for Reconnaissance

 ## Overview
 **firstRECON** is an essential web application designed for individuals interested in **network defense, security posture assessment**, or **educational purposes**.
 This application integrates **Ping, DNS Lookup**, and **advanced port scanning** features, allowing users to identify potential vulnerabilities and possible exploits of a targeted host.